What we know about the widening US war with Iran, as conflict enters third day

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Christian Edwards, Hanna Ziady, Eugenia Yosef, Helen Regan, Catherine Nicholls, Tim Lister, Eyad Kourdi, Sarah El Sigarny and Karla Cripps contributed reporting.
+CNN’s Christian Edwards, Hanna Ziady, Eugenia Yosef, Helen Regan, Catherine Nicholls, Tim Lister, Eyad Kourdi, Sarah El Sigarny, Lauren Izso, Natasha Bertrand, Zachary Cohen, Jennifer Hansler and Karla Cripps contributed reporting.